xovel/qslinz/README.md

 qslinz
 ======

-QsLinz, a simple and funny lightweight javascript libruary.
+QsLinz, A simple but funny javascript library.